-NUVINCI GEAR mode allows you to switch between several specified transmissions using the plus button or minus button on the operating unit.
+NUVINCI GEAR mode allows you to switch between several specified transmissions using the plus button or minus button on the control panel.
 The selected transmission (gear) is displayed on the screen.

-6.14.3.5 eShift with Rohloff E-14 Speedhub 500/14
+6.13.3.5 eShift with Rohloff E-14 Speedhub 500/14